Strings in Python

 Raw Strings

-Raw strings ignore escape sequences and are created by prefixing the string with r
+Raw strings ignore escape sequences and are created by prefixing the string with r or R.

 Syntax: